FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Tunnel Extensible Authentication Protocol (TEAP) {{RFC7170}} provides for provisioning via an unauthenticated TLS tunnel.
-That document provides for a server unauthenticated provisioning mode, but the inner TLS exchange requires that both end authenticate each other.
+That document provides for a server unauthenticated provisioning mode, but the inner TLS exchange requires that both ends authenticate each other.
 There are ways to provision a certificate, but the peer must still authenticate itself to the server with pre-existing credentials.